sheilasaia/p-cycling-in-stream-biofilms/ReadMe.md

 As of 20170112 there are no other publications that cite or use these data.

 **Links to other publicly accessible locations of the data**<br>
-This dataset and associated R code are available at https://github.com/sheilasaia/paper-p-cycling-in-stream-biofilms (DOI:XXXXX).
-The associated publication is available via Freshwater Science (DOI:XXXXX).
+This dataset and associated R code are available at https://github.com/sheilasaia/paper-p-cycling-in-stream-biofilms and via Zenodo (https://doi.org/10.5281/zenodo.242599).
+The associated publication is available via Freshwater Science (https://doi.org/10.1086/691439).

 **Links/relationships to ancillary data sets**<br>
 There are no links to or relationships with other ancillary data sets.